 Presenter leading an internal review of a new creative process at Glantz, pointing to slides on a screen while team members listen around a conference table.

-Role: Studio Lead & Design Operations
+Role: Studio Operations

-Scope: Founder transition → operational standardization → data-backed planning → sustained retention
+Scope: Founder transition, operational standardization, data-backed planning, sustained retention

 Impact at a Glance

-• 90% team retention over 7 years
+• 90% team retention within 2 years

 Career development frameworks and capability building sustained a 15-person studio through significant growth